 Is stress upsetting your stomach?
 With a worldwide pandemic causing massive disruption to our normal way of life (including issues such as job loss, financial difficulties, and isolation), it’s not surprising that stress-induced anxiety levels are higher than ever.
 In order to help you combat unwanted gastric side effects, we’ve gathered several tips for how to relax an upset stomach when stress is inevitable, and how to know when you should consult a gastroenterologist.

 Your digestive tract has its own nervous system called the enteric nervous system (ENS).
 It contains 100 million neurotransmitters, neurons, and nerves that are located throughout your entire gastrointestinal system.
 Have you ever been excited or nervous and felt like you had “butterflies” in your stomach?
-Or gotten bad news that made you feel “sick to your stomach”?
-Or maybe you’ve gotten a “gut feeling” about someone after first meeting them.
+Or got some bad news that made you feel “sick to your stomach”?
+Or maybe you’ve got a “gut feeling” about someone after first meeting them.
 These are all examples of how your emotions can physically affect your digestive tract.

 Absolutely.
 The Anxiety and Depression Association of America (ADAA) says that when a person experiences extreme anxiety, the body responds by releasing certain hormones and chemicals in response.
 These can disrupt the delicate balance of the gut microbiome, leading to diarrhea.
 In addition, anxiety changes how the brain reacts to signals from the GI tract, causing the brain to misinterpret anxiety as an indication that digestion is moving too slowly.
 This causes the brain to send signals to speed up digestion, leading to a “churning” feeling in the stomach and intestines and resulting in loose stools.